moxystudio/next-with-moxy/docusaurus/docs/welcome/instructions.md

 To kick-start your own project from this boilerplate, you can fork it from its [repository](https://github.com/moxystudio/next-with-moxy).
 Afterwards, you'll just need to install its dependencies and you're good to go! 🚀

-## Preparing for delivery

 Keep in mind, part of adapting this boilerplate into a deliverable project is also changing this document into one that's about your project in specific.
-There are some things you must change to clean up any evidence of using this boilerplate:
+There are some things you must change to clean up any evidence of using this boilerplate.

+## 1. Tweak some files

 1. Change all instances of `{project-name}` into the name of your project: